rolanddb/rolanddb.github.io/_posts/2016-08-04-dropwizard-buildinfo.markdown

 ---
 # Exposing metadata from the jar manifest in Web Service

-In my current job I've chosen to develop as a continuous delivery process - meaning every build is a artifact that can potentially be deployed to production.
+In my current job we develop as a continuous delivery process - meaning every build is a artifact that can potentially be deployed to production.
 Therefore we do not version our software anymore - we stick to the snapshots.
 The question arises - how do we keep track of what is deployed to production?
-This happens a lot, so doing this manually is cumbersome and prone to errors.
+Deployment happens a lot (i.e. daily), so doing this manually is cumbersome and prone to errors.

 I know that Jenkins has a fingerprint ability (you can upload a jar file and it will tell you which build it is) but this seems like a lot of work.
 We have almost a dozen microservices running.
 What I was looking for was some kind of dashboard that tells me for every service what version it is.